N-Pierro/duckietown-lx/modcon/README.md

 This activity focuses on calibrating the motors and wheels of Duckiebots to ensure they move straight when commanded and reduce wheel slippage.
 The calibration involves determining two key parameters: gain and trim

+This task involves understanding and using wheel encoders in Duckiebots, which are sensors that convert the angular position or motion of a wheel's shaft into digital signals called "ticks."
+These ticks represent incremental changes in the wheel's angular position.

 # 💻 🚙 About this learning experience